Sabonis' 26 points, 22 rebounds lead Kings over Warriors - WHIZ News

 Andrew Wiggins had 26 points and Klay Thompson had 17 points with seven rebounds.
 Draymond Green added 11 assists, seven rebounds and six points.

+“I thought they just outplayed us,” Warriors coach Steve Kerr said.
+“Give them credit.
+Sabonis dominated the game … Murray made some big shots and Fox got hot.”

 This was the first night of a back-to-back for the Warriors.
-Coach Steve Kerr said earlier in the season that Thompson and Green are not playing on consecutive days because of past injuries.
+Kerr said earlier in the season that Thompson and Green are not playing on consecutive days because of past injuries.

 Sacramento trailed by 15 late in the first quarter.
 The Warriors went on a 13-2 run in the fourth quarter and took a 111-109 lead with 5:11 left before the Kings scored 13 of the final 17 points.